Chemistry at NMU

 Students enrolled in a chemistry laboratory must pay the cost of replacement for glassware or equipment broken in excess of one dollar.
 Records of student breakage are maintained in the chemistry stockroom, and students are notified of any amount due after the last laboratory meeting.
 The breakage fee is not applicable to CH 490 or CH 491.

-Only those chemistry courses passed with a grade of “C-” or better apply to the biochemistry, forensic biochemistry and chemistry ACS certified majors and the non-teaching chemistry minor.
+Only those chemistry courses passed with a grade of “C-” or better apply to the biochemistry, forensic biochemistry, medicinal plant chemistry, chemistry ACS certified majors and the non-teaching chemistry minor.